Nexmo/nexmo-developer/_tutorials/client-sdk-js-add-sdk-to-your-app.md

 import ConversationClient from 'nexmo-client';
 ```

-Alternately, if your application will run on a single page, you can load the module in your HTML using a script tag:
+If your application will run on a single page, you can load the module in your HTML using a script tag:

 ```
 <script src="./node_modules/nexmo-client/dist/conversationClient.js"></script>